Yubico/webauthn-sign-kem-extensions/README.md

  1. Destroy the ephemeral private key `e`.

- 1. Let `info` be the string `webauthn.arkg.sign.cred_key` if the public key is to be used for signature generation, otherwise let `info` be the string `webauthn.arkg.ecdh.cred_key` if the public key is to be used for ECDH key agreement.

  1. Let `credKey` be the `crvL` bytes of output keying material from [HKDF-SHA-256][hkdf] with the arguments: